chrisbuckley/altitude-2017-lb-workshop/README.md

 ### Step 2: Adding conditional routing for blog pool

 In your repo you will find a file `wordpress.vcl`.
-This contains our VCL that will send any requests to our chosen blog endpoint (in this case `/blog`), to our newly created Wordpress load balancer
+This contains our VCL that will send any requests to our chosen blog endpoint (in this case `/blog`), to our newly created Wordpress load balancer.

 Let's add this to our main VCL underneath our workshop 1 `set req.backend = cloudpool;`.
 It should look something more like this, and you can upload it to oyur new config: